1 14 min 4 mths

 Series: Global Digitability.
 Read more at source

-One thought on “Data consumption, abuse & breaches at large corporations are at all-time high now!
+One thought on “Data eating, vomiting and recycling are at all-time high now!

 1. A needle that refuses to go through certain fabric is as ridiculous as today’s computing restrictions.
 But we laugh about the former, and continue to use the later.
 Making software a kitchen table issue in every home can at times seem like an insurmountable challenge, but there are so many community members doing incredibly inspiring work driving user freedom forward despite populists in many countries are driving millions of citizens into AI black-holes.